Criminal Conspiracy Defence Solicitors

 The police conducting the interview will be intent on charging you with the offence; they will create a highly pressurised interrogation environment and employ questioning techniques designed to confuse you, tire you, and make you feel uncomfortable.
 It is highly possible that without proper guidance, the stress of the situation could cause you to inadvertently incriminate yourself.

 It is important to remember that speaking to a solicitor prior to an interview does not make you look guilty; it is your right to receive legal help.
 Your solicitor will have the experience, skill, and professionalism to guide you through the initial interview and beyond.
+If you have been arrested, it is crucial that you contact Draycott Browne's expert Conspiracy Solicitors.
+We will guide you through every step of the process and work on building the most robust defence strategy, focused on minimising the impact this has on your life.

 How is a conspiracy case proven?